 Performance is nothing but the accomplishment of a task by a person.
-The use of 360-degree tool in this manner is gaining importance for its unbiased assessment.
-The goal of the feedback mechanism is to focus on the abilities and aptitude of the worker and convey to them the feelings and perception of others in the company.
+The use of 360-degree evaluation tools in this manner is gaining importance for its unbiased assessment.
+The 360-degree feedback questionnaire focuses on the abilities and aptitude of the workers and conveys them the feelings and perceptions of co-workers.

-In this way, the tool calls attention to the important performance dimensions that may otherwise get neglected by the company.
+In this way, the tool calls attention to the critical performance dimensions that may otherwise get neglected by the company.

-The 360-degree feedback is gaining popularity over the years.
-Once used for just the top level of the management it has now come to include other worker groups as well.
-The multi-rater process begins with the senior team coming down to include the various management levels.
+The 360-degree feedback tool is gaining popularity over the years.
+Once used for just the top level of the management, it has now come to include other worker groups as well.
+The multi-rater process begins with the senior team coming down to cover the various management levels.

-But before using, understand the expectations to be set for your tool because it is only then that fresh look count.
+But before using, understand the expectations to be set for your tool.

 The tool is a part of the performance management system and not the system itself.
-Sometimes people start expecting way more than its capability.
+Sometimes people start over expecting and that’s where things could go haywire.
 The system is a part and needs to be well integrated into the system to perform.